WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.4.0 =
+* Increase minimum PHP version to PHP 7.4
+* Fixed PHP8 compatibility issues
+* Prefixed Algolia library to avoid potential conflicts with other code using the same libraries.
+* Revised copy and wording around the plugin for better clarity.
+* Deprecate the `algolia_should_require_search_client` filter in favor of prefixed Algolia PHP Client namespace

 = 2.3.1 =
 * Update autocomplete template to use addEventListener instead of onload function